Liminal States: Plot

-The terms of the covenant are to be enforced by a Warren, who will be chosen by Harlan Bishop (a Gideon) or one of his descendants.
-After the covenant is agreed to and signed, Harlan appoints as the first judge a Warren just then emerging from the pool.

-The Judge (1951)

-Unlike the rest of the novel, this section of the novel is in the first person.
+The middle third of the novel, The Judge (set in 1951), is in the first person.
 The narrator is Casper Cord, who has lived at least 11 previous lives.
 In his current life, he is a veteran of World War II and the judge of the covenant.
 Formerly a cop with the Los Angeles Police Department, he is now a private investigator.

-At the beginning of his story, he arrives at the scene of a crime.
+At the beginning of his story, he arrives at the scene of a crime in LA.
 The body of a woman who looks exactly like Annie Groves has been found on the side of the road, holding a piece of paper with Casper's name and phone number on it.
 Casper privately vows to get to the bottom of what happened to the woman.

 Casper visits a doctor about a persistent cough and learns he has cancer.
 This is probably connected to his time spent fighting on the Home Islands of Japan.
 In the story's version of World War II, which Casper occasionally revisits through flashbacks, the war lasted until 1948.
 The Japanese refused to surrender in the face of sustained nuclear attack, and Casper was sent in with the American ground forces.

-Harlan Bishop, introduced in The Covenant, is still alive but in a state of advanced old age.
+Harlan Bishop is still alive but in a state of advanced old age.
 He is grooming a successor Gideon, Ethan Bishop, to take over the vast business empire he has amassed.
 Casper doesn't fully trust the Gideons, but is also distrustful of his own clone line, believing that the Warrens are prone to dangerous and destructive behavior.